Table of Contents

 These are averages across mixed niches.
 A finance channel at 100K subs can earn 5 to 10 times more than a gaming channel at the same size.
 Subscriber count matters less than niche CPM multiplied by view count.

 The math that should alarm every sub-1M creator: reaching 500,000 monthly views in a mid-CPM niche earns roughly $2,500/month.
 That same creator converting 0.5% of viewers into paid community members at $10/month earns $25,000/month β with zero dependence on the algorithm.
+For a full tier-by-tier breakdown of what YouTubers actually earn across ads, sponsorships, and community revenue, see the complete YouTuber income breakdown.

-When Do Seasonal CPM Swings Hit?
+When Do Seasonal and Weekly YouTube CPM Swings Hit?

 | Quarter | CPM Trend | Strategy |